Kozea/Radicale/DOCUMENTATION.md

 Radicale is **only the server part** of this architecture.

-Please note that:
+Please note:

-* CalDAV and CardDAV are superset protocols of WebDAV,
+* CalDAV and CardDAV are extension protocols of WebDAV,
-* WebDAV is a superset protocol of HTTP.
+* WebDAV is an extension of the HTTP protocol.

-Radicale being a CalDAV/CardDAV server, it also can be seen as a special WebDAV and HTTP server.
+Radicale being a CalDAV/CardDAV server, can also be seen as a special WebDAV and HTTP server.

 Radicale is **not the client part** of this architecture.
 It means that